Living in Switzerland as a US citizen –

 We can help you in the following areas:

 - US investments: Not every brokerage firm can keep you as a client after you move to Switzerland.
 Additionally, US mutual funds cannot be purchased by non-US residents.
-We can help you transition your investments to a globally diversified, low-cost ETF portfolio that is compliant with US and Swiss regulations.
+We can help you transition your investments to a globally diversified, low-cost ETF (exchange-traded fund) portfolio that is compliant with US and Swiss regulations.

-- Health Insurance: Basic health insurance is mandatory in Switzerland.
+- Health insurance: Basic health insurance is mandatory in Switzerland.
 It is typically not provided by employers, but rather it is the individual’s responsibility to obtain and pay for it.
 We can educate you about the Swiss health insurance system and help you choose the right coverage for you and your family.

 - Estate planning: Unlike the USA, Switzerland has forced heirship rules and does not have its own trust laws, although it may recognize US wills and trusts.
-We can help you review your US estate plan, determine if Swiss estate documents are necessary, and coordinate with US and/or Swiss attorneys licensed to draw the relevant documents in the required jurisdictions.
+We can help you review your US estate plan, determine if Swiss estate documents are necessary, and coordinate with US and/or Swiss attorneys licensed to draw up the relevant documents in the required jurisdictions.

-- Other considerations: international moves are costly and complex.
+- Other considerations: International moves are costly and complex.
 We can help you budget for them, manage your cashflow, manage foreign exchange rate risk, international money transfers, employee benefit choices, executive compensation and other financial relocation related considerations.

 Still Have More Questions?